 So, because of God's work through Paul, people's lives were being changed and they turned away from idols and therefore didn't buy these statues from this man.
 This hit him and others in the pocketbook and so he decided to put a stop to the spread of the Way.
 The grace and forgiveness that Paul was sharing with the people was available to Demetrius as well but he could not see it because of the money that was involved.
 This is an example of what Jesus was talking about, in Matthew 6:24, when he said "You cannot serve both God and Money".
 If you choose money, then you will eventually come to learn the same lesson that Solomon learned in Ecclesiastes.

-He called them together, along with the workmen in related trades, and said: 'Men, you know we receive a good income from this business.
-And you see and hear how this fellow Paul has convinced and led astray large numbers of people here in Ephesus and in practically the whole province of Asia.
-He says that man-made gods are no gods at all.
-There is danger not only that our trade will lose its good name, but also that the temple of the great goddess Artemis will be discredited, and the goddess herself, who is worshiped throughout the province of Asia and the world, will be robbed of her divine majesty.'
+He called a meeting of them and of those engaged in similar trades, and said, "Men, you understand that this line of business provides us our living.
+And you can see and hear for yourselves that not only here in Ephesus, but in practically the whole province of Asia, this Sha'ul has convinced and turned away a considerable crowd by saying that man-made gods aren't gods at all.
+Now the danger is not only that the reputation of our trade will suffer, but that the temple of the great goddess Artemis will come to be taken lightly.
+It could end up with the goddess herself, who is worshipped throughout the province of Asia and indeed throughout the whole world, being ignominiously brought down from her divine majesty!"

 So, Demetrius is not happy with just rejecting the gospel himself; now, he must convince others to resist God as well.
 He not only uses the issue of money to raise opposition to Paul but he also appeals to them to protect their goddess.
 He fears that she will be "robbed of her divine majesty" but does not see how ridiculous that is.
 If she was a goddess, then why would she need a mere man to defend her majesty?
 Sadly, the same sort of thing happens today with us as Christians.
 We get into our minds that we have to defend God and His word but the simple fact of the matter is that God is the Creator and Sustainer of all and He can take care of Himself.
 We are to simply proclaim His word and let Him work in the hearts of men.

-When they heard this, they were furious and began shouting: 'Great is Artemis of the Ephesians!'
+Hearing this, they were filled with rage and began bellowing, "Great is Artemis of the Ephesians!"
 Soon the whole city was in an uproar.
-The people seized Gaius and Aristarchus, Paul's traveling companions from Macedonia, and rushed as one man into the theater.
+As one man, the mob rushed into the theater, dragging along Gaius and Aristarchus, Sha'ul's traveling companions from Macedonia.

 Demetrius was successful in getting the workmen stirred up and causing a riot.
 While they were shouting to lift up their god, in their hearts was the issue of money.
 So, they seized Paul's companions and drug them into court.
 This is what Jesus was saying when He told us that we, as Christians would be persecuted.
 It happened in Ephesus with the early church; it happens in many countries today and it will continue to happen and get worse until Jesus comes back to get us.

-Paul wanted to appear before the crowd, but the disciples would not let him.
-Even some of the officials of the province, friends of Paul, sent him a message begging him not to venture into the theater.
+Sha'ul himself wanted to appear before the crowd, but the talmidim wouldn't let him.
+Even some of the officials of the province, friends of his, sent a message begging him not to risk entering the theater.

 When Paul saw his companions being seized, he wanted to help defend them but those around him wanted to protect him.
 Whether Paul was correct in agreeing to stay away from the theater I do not know.
 Maybe God used those around him to preserve his life or maybe an opportunity to display God's power was missed.
 The ability to know God's will for us in any situation comes from the Holy Spirit.